Back to blog

 How to practice social recognition

 Social recognition should be performed on a regular basis.
-Organizations that provide recognition to employees multiple times per month are 41% more likely to see increased employee retention and 34% more likely to see employee engagement.
+Organizations that provide recognition to employees multiple times per month are 41% more likely to see increased employee retention.
 And 28% of employees want to be recognized as frequently as every week or even every day.
 When employees are appreciated frequently, they always feel valued and know where they stand.

 Providing recognition in real time makes it easy to link it to specific positive behaviors — and what gets recognized gets repeated.
 A staggering 92% of employees state that when they’re recognized for a specific action, they’re more likely to take it again in the future.
 This is especially valuable when those behaviors exemplify company values so you can build the culture you want to see.